-It's an open secret in Boston that the Freedom Trail® is suffering somewhat from its own popularity... tour group sizes have ballooned in recent years, but Hub Town Tours recognizes a tour is only worthwhile if you can hear your guide!
-As such, we limit our public Communal tours to 12 guests, no exceptions.
-For Custom and Corporate tours, we are always happy to be cater to your group size, whatever you decide are the needs of your party.
+It's an open secret in Boston that the Freedom Trail® is suffering from its own popularity...
+Boston tour group sizes may have ballooned, but Hub Town Tours recognizes a tour is only worthwhile if you can hear your guide and appreciate the history up close!
+As such, all Public Tours have a maximum of 10 guests, no exceptions.
+For Private and Charter Tours, we are always happy to be cater to groups of any size, whatever you decide are the needs of your party.

 What will we see on the tour?

 It's up to you!
-The Freedom Trail® comprises a wide range of history, from 17th-century cow pastures (Boston Common) to 18th-century colonial capitals (Old State House) to 19th-century marketplaces (Quincy Market).
-While 2.5 miles may not sound exceedingly daunting, we discourage guests from trying to see the entire trail in only a single day—this "forced march" sightseeing approach detracts from the overall experience.
+The Freedom Trail® traverses an incredible range of history, from 17th-century cow pastures (Boston Common) to 18th-century colonial capitals (Old State House) to 19th-century marketplaces (Quincy Market).
+We suggest Downtown Boston and the North End to see the major landmarks on the trail.

 Will we enter any historic sites?

-Aside from select public parks and burying grounds, your guided experience with Hub Town Tours will NOT enter any historic sites.
-Many sites on the Freedom Trail® are privately operated churches or museums, several of which charge admission fees.
-If you would like to enter select sites, we are happy to arrange such visits for any Custom or Corporate tour booking.
-We always recommend returning after your tour has concluded, too!
+Aside from select public spaces and burying grounds, your guided experience with Hub Town Tours or The Revolutionary Story Tour will NOT enter any historic sites.
+Many Freedom Trail® sites are privately operated, and several do charge admission fees.
+If you would like to enter select sites, however, we are happy to arrange visits for any Private or Charter Tour booking.
+We highly recommend returning to favorite landmarks after your tour has concluded, too!

 Can I arrive via public transit?